Barhome/techtrends/README.md

 ![](screenshots/docker-run-local.png)

-# the docker logs command
+## The docker logs command After adding logging functionalities metrics endpoint as a best practice in the development process we should check on that by doing the following:

 - get the container ID by running the command `docker ps`